 Calling a listing agent to see a house can present a variety of problems.
 The agent will usually anticipate that you'll make the offer through them, not another agent, at least in states where agents are allowed to practice this type of dual agency.
-The agent will receive both the listing side and the buying side of the commission when this happens (sometimes referred to as "double-ending").
+The agent will receive both the listing side and the buying side of the commission when that happens (sometimes referred to as "double ending").